 Direct, Indirect and Cumulative Effects: Potential effects will be mitigated by the measures indicated in Appendix A for each prescription.
+Implementing the measures described will result in a negligible effect to water resources.
 Appendix A states that:

 - Harvesting equipment operation must not take place on grades greater than 15%, in order to control erosion.
 If this is unavoidable and the ground leaf layer is disturbed, proper structures must be constructed to minimize runoff and erosion. - All BMP's and Menominee Indian Tribe of Wisconsin E-code: Chapter 340-20 Limitations on tribal logging practices are to be followed. - Stream crossings will only be allowed on existing roads with approved crossings. - Use current State of Wisconsin BMPs for water quality as a guide.
 Follow Menominee Indian Tribe of Wisconsin E-code: Chapter 340-20 Limitations on tribal logging practices.
 Do not operate wheeled or tracked harvesting equipment within 50 feet of wetlands or waterways except on roads or at stream crossings, or if the ground is dry or frozen. - Avoid felling any timber into wetlands.
 If trees must be felled in such a manner, remove tops or slash from wetlands.
 Harvest equipment operating in areas of wetlands can occur where approved by the officer in charge if the area is dry or frozen.
 An example would be seasonally appropriate crossings of wetlands in order to harvest trees on drier islands of timber inside of the wetland.